CalculatedContent/xgboost2ww/README.md

 - The power-law fit produces an α value near 2
 - No significant traps are detected

-But unlike mane Neural Networksm the full empirical spectral density (ESD) shows very-heavy-tailed structure.
-This indicates that the training data was very easy to effectively memorize.
+But unlike many Neural Networksm the full empirical spectral density (ESD) shows very-heavy-tailed structure.
+This indicates that the training data was very easy to memorize.
 That's OK.
 Even expected.

 This is what a structurally healthy model looks like.